madroxdupe42/peacefulscience.org/content/articles/greg-cootsona-intelligent-design.md

 I have worked with questions that are properly in the realm of science.
 Now it's time to turn to technology and to call out all the good there we can find.
 (And there's quite a bit.)

-*Note: This excerpt from Greg Cootsona's book "[Mere Science and Christian Faith, Bridging the Divide with Emerging Adults](https://www.amazon.com/Mere-Science-Christian-Faith-Bridging/dp/0830838147/ref=sr_1_1?tag=swamidass-20)" is reproduced here with permission from the publisher.
-Hyperlinks are not in the original version.
+Note: Hyperlinks are not in the original version.
 As is reflected in the most recent printings of the book, the spelling of Meyer's name was corrected, as was the incorrect reference to his "Oxford," rather than "Cambridge," training.
 A typo was corrected too, replacing "principal" with "principle."
-We thank Stephen Matheson for identifying these errors.*
+We thank Stephen Matheson for identifying these errors.
+{.editor-note}